 The SS Kamloops had launched in 1924, serving mostly Lake Superior.
 On Dec.
-4, the ship passed was traveling through the Sault Ste Marie Canal and entered into Lake Superior on what would be its final voyage.
+4, the ship passed through the Sault Ste Marie Canal and entered into Lake Superior on what would be its final voyage.
 As it sailed through the lake, a heavy storm erupted and coated the ship in ice.
 It was last seen steaming towards the southern shore of Isle Royale on Dec.
 6. After almost a week without any word, a search began for the ship that continued until Dec.
 22 but the ship and the 22 men and women on board were never seen.
 A further search was done in 1928 but while the ship was not found, bodies had begun to wash on shore, with nine bodies in total being found.
 In December 1928, a trapper near the Agawa River in Ontario would find a bottled note from Alice Bettridge, an assistant stewardess, who had survived the sinking of the ship.
 She wrote “I am the last one left alive, freezing and starving to death on Isle Royale in Lake Superior.
 I just want mom and dad to know my fate.”
 The ship would be called a Ghost Ship for the next 50 years until Aug.
 21, 1977 when it was discovered northwest of Isle Royale near what is now called Kamloops Point.
 It was under 260 feet of water on its starboard side.
 The cause of the sinking remains a mystery to this day.

 The Western Reserve as a 19th century ship that would go beneath the waves in the spring of 1892.
 The ship took her captain, Peter Minch, who was quite wealthy, down with her and there is a story that an old sailor who worked for the Great Lakes Life Savings Service dreamt of the ships demise, and he was the one to later identify the body of Minch when it washed ashore.
 IN all, 31 people died on the ship but the ship itself has never been located and it is not known what ever happened to it.